Soil and Water Testing

 - Direct Mail Soil Test Kits --$15 (mail conveniently from home)

 Note: Soil sample bags and water bottles can be picked up at the Extension office.

 - Water Test Frequently Ask Questions

 - All well water samples should be collected from the first draw of water out of the kitchen faucet or from the faucet used most often for drinking.
-A first draw water sample is collected (after a minimum of 6 hours, but not more than a 12 hour period) during which time there was no water usage from that faucet prior to sampling.
-Either early morning or evening upon returning from home are the best sampling times to ensure a good sample.
+A first draw water sample is collected (after a minimum of 6 hours, but not more than a 12-hour period) during which time there was no water usage from that faucet prior to sampling.
+Either early morning or evening upon returning from home is the best sampling time to ensure a good sample.
 Place a clean sample container below the faucet and gently open the cold water tap to fill sample bottles.
-At least a 1 pint (500 mL) is needed for most samples.
+At least 1 pint (500 mL) is needed for most samples.
 Water Sampling Instructions

 - Expanded Water Test..........................$63.00 per sample (includes postage):